Jonathan Vidallé

-Jonathan Vidallé Calvo is an Argentine-Chilean former footballer who played as a forward.
-Besides Argentina, he has played in Switzerland and Italy.
+Jonathan Vidallé Calvo (born 13 May 1977) is an Argentine-Chilean former professional footballer who played as a forward.
+Besides Argentina, he played in Switzerland and Italy.

 Career

 A product of Vélez Sarsfield, Vidallé moved to Chilean side Provincial Osorno in 1997.
 After a stint with Swiss side St. Gallen, he played for several clubs in Italy in both Serie B and Serie C.

 Following his retirement, he has developed a career as a scouting manager for clubs such as Arsenal in England, Parma in Italy and Boca Juniors in Argentina.

 Personal life

 He is the son of the former Argentine international goalkeeper Enrique Vidallé and holds the Chilean nationality.